Floorp-Projects/Floorp/mobile/android/android-components/docs/rfcs/0006-top-sites-feature.md

 We can then follow the architecture of existing features by using the presenter/interactor/view model, and introduce a `TopSitesStorage` which abstract out the complexity of the multiple data sources from `PinnedSitesStorage` and `PlacesHistoryStorage`.

-To allow the ability for adding a top site from different parts of the app (e.g. context menus), we introduce the `TopSitesUseCases` that acts on the storage directly.
+To allow the ability for adding a top site from different parts of the app (e.g. context menus), we introduce the `PinnedSitesUseCases` that acts on the storage directly.
 If the `TopSitesFeature` is started, it will then be notified by the `Observer` to update the UI.

 ```kotlin